Direct Assistance Programs

 After-School and Youth Sports Programs - $467,172

-• As part of the City’s recovery efforts from the COVID-19 pandemic, after school and youth sports programs targeted to youth will be implemented in collaboration with youth-serving organizations in the City.
-The City of Santa Ana plans to contract with organizations who will be responsible for developing and implementing a variety of after school and youth sports programs for elementary and intermediate school age youth.
-Programs and services will be provided at various locations throughout the City in an effort to reach youth most in need.
+• As part of the City’s recovery efforts from the COVID-19 pandemic, after school and youth sports programs targeted to youth were implemented in collaboration with youth-serving organizations in the City.
+The City of Santa Ana contracted with organizations who were responsible for developing and implementing a variety of after school and youth sports programs for elementary and intermediate school age youth.
+Programs and services were provided at various locations throughout the City in an effort to reach youth most in need.

 Artist Grants - $725,000